jamesavaughn/CarND-Vehicle-Detection/README.md

 ### 3.2 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
 >> Code is in cell [23] & [26]
-* I implemented a thresholded Heatmap filter to and layered 5 heatmaps to to filter false positives.
+* I implemented a thresholded Heatmap filter to and layered 10 heatmaps to to filter false positives.
+* I have some false positives so to resolve these problems I increased the threshold and change scales from 1.0 to 1.5.
+* I also tried to running HOG on all channels and YCrCb colorspace

 # [Rubric 4] Discussion